 GeneQuine develops drugs that are based on gene therapy.
 The concept of gene therapy is to introduce genetic material into the patient's cells in the body.
 The cells then produce a therapeutic protein according to the template that the introduced genetic material (DNA) provides.
-Therefore, the patient's body itself produces the therapeutic agent.
-One of the major advantages of this approach is that the therapeutic protein can be produced over a long period of time as opposed to conventional drugs, which have to be administered frequently because they are metabolized or eliminated by the body.
-Gene therapy has proven to be safe and efficacious in a number of diseases including inherited disorders such as lipoprotein lipase disorder, hemophilia and leber's congenital amaurosis as well as cancer.
+Therefore, the patient's body itself produces the therapeutic protein.
+One of the major advantages of this approach is that therapeutic proteins can be produced over a long period of time as opposed to conventional drugs, which have to be administered frequently because they are metabolized or eliminated by the body.
+Gene therapy has proven to be safe and efficacious in a number of diseases and several products have received market authorization.

 Gene Therapy for Osteoarthritis

 Sufficiently high drug concentrations and long-term bioavailability within the joint are two of the major challenges for efficient treatment of osteoarthritis.
 Both attributes are requisite for sustained efficacy and a disease-modifying effect.